 The court will confirm in a separate order that how much to pay and address where you must send your payment.

-If your claimant does not accept your offer of payment, the court will decide what monthly payment order should be made by you which becomes court order.
+If your claimant does not accept your offer of payment, the court will decide what monthly payment order should be made by you.

-If you do not send admission form, the court orders you to pay whole claimed amount in full.
+If you do not send the admission form, the court orders you to pay the whole claimed amount in full.

 Most court orders will be entered in the Register of Judgement, Fines and Orders.
 This could make it difficult for you to get credit in the future.

-if you only agree to part money on claim form
+If you only agree to part money on the claim form

 You may accept that you owe some money to your creditor but disagree with how much.

-If you don’t agree you owe all the money, fill in both:
+If you don’t agree that you owe all the money, fill in both:

-• the admission form, with tick mark of that you accept part claim
+- the admission form, with tick mark of that you accept the part claim

-You must ensure that you send these forms to the court and not to claimant.
+You must ensure that you send these forms to the court and not to the claimant.

 If the court agrees that you only owe some of the money, a court order will be made for that part.
 It will be entered in the Register of Judgements, Fines and Orders.
 This could make it difficult for you to get credit in the future.

-If you do not agree that you owe any money to claimant you should defend the claim by filling your reasonable and appropriate points which are relevant to your defence of the claim.
-For e.g. To send any proofs of the paid amount if you have paid the claimed amount already.
+If you do not agree that you owe any money to the claimant you should defend the claim by filling your reasonable and appropriate points which are relevant to your defence of the claim.
+E.g. To send any proof of the paid amount if you have paid the claimed amount already.

-- If you think that you never had credit agreement with claimant
+- If you think that you never had a credit agreement with the claimant

-If you do not do anything after receiving claim form – N9
+If you do not do anything after receiving the claim form – N9

 If you don’t reply to the claim form within 14 days, your creditor can ask the court for an order to be made against you.
-It is called ‘Default Judgement’ which means you are now liable to pay all claimed amount on claim form.
+It is called “Default Judgement” which means you are now liable to pay all claimed amounts on the claim form.

 If you want to defend the claim at later date after default judgement, you can do so but there will be an application to set aside your default judgement.

-Once there is a judgement against you, the claimant can also demand interest rate of 8% on claimed amount.
+Once there is a judgement against you, the claimant can also demand an interest rate of 8% on the claimed amount.

-If you ignore claim form and do nothing
+If you ignore the claim form and do nothing

 Your creditor will need another court order to take enforcement action.
 They may be able to get an order to:

-Get Help from our team of experienced debt advisor or contact local CAB office.
+Get Help from our team of experienced debt advisors or contact the local CAB office.

-You call us on 0203 318 0990 for a free and confidential debt advice, there is no fee for debt consultation.
-Our team knows exactly what to do to bring your debt problems to a right solution
+You call us on 0203 318 0990 for free and confidential debt advice.
+There is no fee for debt consultation.
+Our team knows what to do to bring your debt problems to the right solution.